 Some of this advice may seem old-fashioned, but if you’re a bride who embraces traditions, be sure to follow these tips.
 When in doubt, I refer to Emily Post and Crane’s Blue Book for all things etiquette.
 That being said, it’s your wedding so make sure to do what makes sense for you!

 Double-check that you have all the pieces of your invitation order, addressed envelopes, postage, envelope moistener, and any adhesives or supplies you need to assemble the invitation suite.
+Having everything at your fingertips will make the process smooth, and working in batches is key for keeping things organized and efficient.

 Since the smallest amount of dirt or oil from your hands can show up on paper, make sure to wash and dry your hands before you begin.
 Nail polish may rub off on cotton paper, so be mindful of your manicure when handling your stationery.